ciorceri/logXchecker/README.md

     [category1], [category2], ... [categoryN]
         rules about contest categories (single/multi operator[s], category bands) [extra]
-        rules presence and validation of other header fields (email, address)
+        rules presence and validation of other header fields (email, address, name)

 The following errors can be displayed if validation fails: